mfdorst/project-ideas/README.md

 + 2D strategy game with mechanics similar to Into the Breach and Armies of Gielinor

-+ A Wayland compositor similar to Hyprland, but written in Rust.
++ A Wayland compositor similar to Hyprland, but written in Rust

++ A web app for instant runoff voting